Wealth consists not in having great possessions, but in having few wants. — Epictetus

 This comma is the pause between King David hearing the lie and deciding whether or not to believe it.
 It’s in this pause, after he sees the woman on the roof, when the lie whispers over and over, “You’re missing out, David.”

-The messenger comes back and tells David this woman is the daughter of a man David knows and the wife of one of David’s warriors.
-God’s grace and guidance are all over this messenger, “Don’t buy into the lie.
+The messenger comes back and tells David this woman is the daughter of a man David knows and the wife of one of His soldiers.
+God’s grace and guidance is all over this messenger, “Don’t buy into the lie.
 You’re not missing out.”

-Still, David believed the lie, and the remainder of 2 Samuel shows the cost of the lie, as not only David, but also many other people paid the debt.
+Still, David believed the lie, and the remainder of 2 Samuel shows the cost as David and several others around him paid its debt.

-How can we resist the lie that we are missing out?
+How can we resist the lie that we’re missing out?
 Remember that God has blessed us fully.
 Hearing the lie and believing the lie are not simultaneous.
 Look for the pause—the comma—and refuse to consume what the lie tries to feed you.

 Wise Father, the lust of my eyes is debt in disguise.
 I’ve been blinded by materialism, by my desire for something different—even someone else.
 Today I’ve learned Your boundaries are grace—a safety net knitted in love.
 When I hear the lie, speak truth to me.
 Please, please make me willing to hear that truth, pause, and choose wisely.
 Amen.